Katosheiri/deep-embedded-entomology/vitis_ai/README.md

 ```
 Rather than ```latest```, you can specify the version you want.
 Name of versions are available [here](https://xilinx.github.io/Vitis-AI/3.5/html/docs/reference/docker_image_versions.html).

-Note that this process cann be a bit long.
+Note that this process can be a bit long.

 ## Use Vitis AI